MDS incarnation get lost after remove filesystem

 I note that when OSDs construct their objecters they just use the OSDMap epoch as the incarnation.
 I wonder why the MDS has a per-rank incarnation counter at all?
 Perhaps we can just remove it and use the MDSMap epoch instead.

-#2 Updated by Greg Farnum about 3 years ago
+#2 Updated by Greg Farnum over 6 years ago

 - MDSes A and B come up during the same epoch